Company Reg. No. 23002/059/060

 Tips for Planning Your Trek

-2. Hire guides and porters through trusted agencies for safety and quality experience.
+2. Hire guides and porters through trusted agencies for a safe, high-quality experience.

-3. Choose private or small group packages for flexibility and personalized service.
+3. Choose private or small group packages for flexibility and personalised service.

 4. Rent gear if trekking occasionally to save luggage space and cost.

-5. Travel insurance is essential for peace of mind.
+5. Travel insurance is vital for peace of mind.

 Why Book Through a Reputable Trekking Agency?